 \textit{Active illumination} is the process of illuminating the scene with a known and controlled pattern of light, as opposed to \textit{passive illumination} (i.e. ambient light).
 Active illumination enables more robust reconstruction of scene properties and, in some cases, enables faster image acquisition because light sources can be dynamically manipulated more easily than optical elements in front of the sensor.

 Nayar \emph{et al.} use a high-frequency checkerboard pattern to decompose the light transport of a scene into direct and global components \cite{nayar2006fast}.
 Park \emph{et al.} acquire multispectral images by capturing multiple images with different multiplexed spectral sources \cite{park2007multispectral}.
 Krishnan and Fergus use flash at near-infrared wavelengths for low-light photography and obtain reconstructions at visible wavelengths using spatio-spectral correlations \cite{krishnan2009dark}.
 Wetzstein \emph{et al.} measure the position and angle of light rays when probed with a light field to measure materials with varying refractive fields \cite{wetzstein2011hand}.
 Kadambi \emph{et al.} use custom temporal codes for robust depth measurements in the presence of multi-path interference \cite{kadambi2013coded}.
-Bhandari \emph{et al.} use time-coded illumination to estimate fluorescence lifetime with continuous wave ToF sensors \cite{bhandari2014coded}.
+Bhandari \emph{et al.} use time-coded illumination to estimate fluorescence lifetime with continuous wave ToF sensors \cite{bhandari2015blind}.